issacdowling/SB2-NV-Power-Management/README.md

 One _very_ unique issue with this laptop is that the GPU is limited to 7W-ish of power consumption on battery unless you patch the NVIDIA driver to always believe it's running on AC power.
 We'll be addressing this first, but you should not follow these steps on your non-Surface-Book-2 laptop.
 After that, we'll get to what I do to solve the other power management issues.

-When we get to those, you'll need to use `system76-power` to "handle" the power management (over something like `TLP` or `power-profiles-daemon`).
-If you're on Fedora, use the COPR repo, that's what I do.
-You're going to need to remove conflicting tools, System76 has docs on this.
-Get `system76-power` installed, which didn't involve installing any firmware things, but did involve enabling the copr [which can be found here](https://support.system76.com/articles/system76-driver/), then [installing](https://support.system76.com/articles/system76-software/) _JUST_ `system76-power` and no other packages, then continue here.

 ## Surface Book 2 Power Limit Removal

 ### `.run` Installation